-Camp Director: Jonathan Holman Holman Program Director: Gerad Sherman Gerad.S
+Camp Director: Jonathan Holman Holmanjd@gmail.com Program Director: Bill Calvert williamcalvert1@gmail.com

-Holmanjd@gmail.com Gerad.Sherman@gmail.com

 Who Can Attend

 This camping experience is a family camp and all Cub Scouts, parents, siblings, Den Chiefs, and Pack leaders are welcome.
 Attending adults may be registered leaders or parents/guardians in the pack.
 Every Cub Scout that attends must always be under the supervision of their own adult leadership.
 A minimum of two-deep leadership is always required.
 Lion and Tiger cubs must have a parent/guardian present with them at camp at all times.